mdalery/NonLinearReducedBasis/readme.md

 - `const N_MAX_ONLINE` maximum number of elements to compute online error on
 - `_INTER` and `_EXTER` constants are just two other testing sets (taken outside $`\mathcal{M}_{\mathbf{z}}`$ in the paper)

+Default constants are constants used to obtain plots in the numerical section of the paper.
+A set of smaller constant parameters is included and commented in *scripts/initialize.jl*, if you wish to run a smaller version of the code performed in the paper on your computer.

 # Included modules

 See *NonLinearReducedBasis/examples/* for examples on the two modules.
 Loading of modules is in *examples/initialize.jl*.
+Take also care of the `_NTHREADS` constant in *examples/initialize.jl*.

 ## MixtureBarycenter.jl